 1. Make sure you’re really ready – emotionally and practically

-Before you decide to seek a new career move, ask yourself, are you are looking for the right reasons, and not just because you’re having a bad day?
-You need to ensure that you are committed to the job search process, willing and able to conduct research, take phone calls and attend job interviews.
+Before you decide to change job, you first need to ask yourself if you are thinking of this change for the right reasons, and not just because you’re having a bad day.
+You need to ensure that you are committed to the job search process, willing and able to apply to vacancies, take phone calls and attend job interviews.

 2. Consider what you really want from your next role

 Self-evaluation is critical but often overlooked by many professionals when they start thinking about finding a new job.
 Take some time to assess:

 - What do you need and want from your job?

 - What skills and experience do you have to offer?

 - What type of organisation do you identify with?